BAC Calculator by Weight, Drinks, and Time to Sober

 Disclaimer: This calculator is for educational and informational purposes only.
 It should not be used to determine your fitness to drive or operate machinery.
 Actual BAC varies based on individual physiology.
 When in doubt, do not drive.

 Blood Alcohol Content (BAC) measures the percentage of alcohol in your bloodstream.
 A BAC of 0.08% means 0.08 grams of alcohol per 100 milliliters of blood.
-This calculator uses the Widmark formula, the most widely accepted method for estimating BAC, which accounts for the amount of alcohol consumed, body weight, biological sex, and time since drinking.
+This calculator uses the Widmark formula to estimate BAC from the amount of alcohol consumed, body weight, biological sex, and time since drinking began.

 BAC = (A / (W × r)) − (β × T)

-Where A = grams of alcohol consumed, W = body weight in grams, r = gender constant (0.68 for men, 0.55 for women), β = metabolism rate (~0.015/hr), and T = hours since first drink.
-This formula provides the foundation for BAC estimation worldwide.
+Where A = grams of alcohol consumed, W = body weight, r = Widmark factor (often 0.68 for men and 0.55 for women), β = metabolism rate (~0.015/hr), and T = hours since the first drink.
+This is the formula behind many BAC calculators online.

 Standard Drinks